Coordination number: Complications

+International Union of Crystallography, IUCR, states that the coordination number of an atom in a crystalline solid depends on the chemical bonding model and the way in which the coordination number is calculated.

 In some compounds the metal-ligand bonds may not all be at the same distance.
-For example in PbCl2, the coordination number of Pb2+ could be said to be seven or nine, depending on which chlorides are assigned as ligands.
+For example in PbCl2, the coordination number of Pb2+ depends on which chlorides are assigned as ligands.
 Seven chloride ligands have Pb-Cl distances of 280–309 pm.
 Two chloride ligands are more distant, with a Pb-Cl distances of 370 pm.

-In some cases a different definition of coordination number is used that includes atoms at a greater distance than the nearest neighbours.
-The very broad definition adopted by the International Union of Crystallography, IUCR, states that the coordination number of an atom in a crystalline solid depends on the chemical bonding model and the way in which the coordination number is calculated.

 Some metals have irregular structures.
 For example, zinc has a distorted hexagonal close packed structure.
 Regular hexagonal close packing of spheres would predict that each atom has 12 nearest neighbours and a triangular orthobicupola (also called an anticuboctahedron or twinned cuboctahedron) coordination polyhedron.
 In zinc there are only 6 nearest neighbours at 266 pm in the same close packed plane with six other, next-nearest neighbours, equidistant, three in each of the close packed planes above and below at 291 pm.
-It is considered to be reasonable to describe the coordination number as 12 rather than 6.
+The coordination number of Zn can be assigned as 12 rather than 6.
 Similar considerations can be applied to the regular body centred cube structure where in addition to the 8 nearest neighbors there 6 more, approximately 15% more distant, and in this case the coordination number is often considered to be 14.

-Many chemical compounds have distorted structures.
-Nickel arsenide, NiAs has a structure where nickel and arsenic atoms are 6-coordinate.
-Unlike sodium chloride where the chloride ions are cubic close packed, the arsenic anions are hexagonal close packed.
-The nickel ions are 6-coordinate with a distorted octahedral coordination polyhedron where columns of octahedra share opposite faces.
-The arsenic ions are not octahedrally coordinated but have a trigonal prismatic coordination polyhedron.
-A consequence of this arrangement is that the nickel atoms are rather close to each other.
-Other compounds that share this structure, or a closely related one are some transition metal sulfides such as FeS and CoS, as well as some intermetallics.
-In cobalt(II) telluride, CoTe, the six tellurium and two cobalt atoms are all equidistant from the central Co atom.